phax/ph-commons/README.md

 A multi-source configuration manager, that can use system properties, environment variables, resources and application specific values to work with.
 See `ConfigFactory.getDefaultConfig ()` for the starting point.
 By default the following configurations sources are scanned in this order:
-1. System properties
+1. System properties - priority 400
-1. Environment variables
+1. Environment variables - priority 300
+1. if the system property `config.resource` or the environment variable `CONFIG_RESOURCE` is present, and it points to an existing classpath resource, it is used - priority 200 or determined by the system property `config.resource.priority` or the environment variable `CONFIG_RESOURCE_PRIORITY`.
+Note: the file type is determined by the extension and defaults to "properties".
+1. if the system property `config.file` or the environment variable `CONFIG_FILE` is present, and it points to an existing file, it is used - priority 200 or determined by the system property `config.file.priority` or the environment variable `CONFIG_FILE_PRIORITY`.
+Note: the file type is determined by the extension and defaults to "properties".
+1. if the system property `config.url` or the environment variable `CONFIG_URL` is present, and it points to an existing URL, it is used - priority 200 or determined by the system property `config.url.priority` or the environment variable `CONFIG_URLE_PRIORITY`.
+Note: the file type is determined by the extension and defaults to "properties".
-1. a JSON file called `private-application.json` - this is mainly to have an easy way to override settings
+1. a JSON file called `private-application.json` - this is mainly to have an easy way to override settings - priority 195.
-1. a properties file called `private-application.properties` - this is mainly to have an easy way to override settings
+1. a properties file called `private-application.properties` - this is mainly to have an easy way to override settings - priority 190.
-1. all JSON files called `application.json` that are in the classpath
+1. all JSON files called `application.json` that are in the classpath - priority 185.
-1. all properties files called `application.properties` that are n the classpath
+1. all properties files called `application.properties` that are in the classpath - priority 180.
-1. all properties files called `reference.properties` that are in the classpath
+1. all properties files called `reference.properties` that are in the classpath - priority 1.

 ## JSON format